bunnykek/WA-INBOX/README.md

 - Forwards new arrived emails from Gmail to WhatsApp.

+It uses Puppeteer to run a real instance of Whatsapp Web to avoid getting blocked.

+`NOTE:` I can't guarantee you will not be blocked by using this method, although it has worked for me and I personally never got blocked.
+WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.

 ## How to use?

 First of all we have to grab tokens from these three services, Google Cloud Platform, WhatsApp-web, MongoDB.